arrive-software/ESDA/README.md

 > encrypt_text()

 This function takes two parameters: the first parameter is a string that serves as the plaintext, and the second parameter is a 4×4 matrix that serves as the key.

+then return two value: The first is encrypted matrices and the second is the length of origin matrices.

+> decrypt_text()

+This function takes three parameters:The first is encrypted matrices,the second is the length of origin matrices and the final is the key matrix.

+then return decrypted matrices.

+#### fileesda